-f) Detention
+g) Detention

-Although there is no legal requirement to seek parental consent for student detention, Langley Grammar School takes the view that it is good practice to do so.
-Where possible, parents will usually be given 24 hours notice for detentions outside the normal school day and are asked to provide an acknowledgement to Student Support or the Sixth Form administrator.
-If a student is given a 'Senior Leadership Team' detention after school on a Friday (3.15pm - 4.15pm), parents may be asked to attend a meeting to discuss the matter with pastoral leaders.
+Although there is no legal requirement to seek parental consent for student detention, we take the view that it is good practice to do so.
+Where possible, parents will usually be given 24 hours notice for detentions outside the normal school day.
+If a student is given a 'Senior Leadership Team' detention after school, parents may be asked to attend a meeting to discuss the matter with pastoral leaders.
 When setting detentions, teachers will try to take account of travel arrangements for parent and/or student; however, this may not always be possible.